Vermont Division for Historic Preservation (VDHP)

 Priority I Projects:

--Survey projects must conform to the Vermont Historic Sites and Structures Survey or Vermont Archaeological Inventory, as appropriate.
+- Survey projects must conform to the Vermont Historic Sites and Structures Survey or Vermont Archaeological Inventory, as appropriate.
 The survey identifies those buildings, structures, sites, complexes and districts that are significant in Vermont's history.
 Depending upon the extent of survey required in the community, it may be advisable to phase the survey over more than one year.
-For assistance in designing a survey project, the applicant should contact the VDHP in advance of preparing the grant application.
-Survey projects are eligible for 60% CLG grant funding with a 40% local match (cash and/or in-kind).

--National Register projects, to be most cost-effective, should be for historic districts and/or multiple property nominations identified by the CLG commission, along with the VDHP, as being eligible for the National Register of Historic Places.
+- National Register projects, to be most cost-effective, should be for historic districts and/or multiple property nominations identified by the CLG commission, along with the VDHP, as being eligible for the National Register of Historic Places.
 A “historic district” possesses a significant concentration, linkage, or continuity of sites, buildings, structures, or objects united historically or aesthetically by plan or physical development.
 A “multiple property listing” is a cover document that serves as the basis for evaluating the National Register eligibility of related properties.
 Individual properties can also be nominated.
-The National Register program director at the VDHP can assist in designing these projects.
-National Register projects are eligible for 60% CLG grant funding with a 40% local match (cash and/or in-kind).

--Preservation Planning must be in cooperation with the Vermont Historic Preservation Plan, the statewide preservation planning process.
-The current plan was published in early 2011.
-Through the survey and National Register process, and applying the information from the Plan’s themes, a community can identify and evaluate its significant properties and establish goals and priorities for their continued use and protection.
+- Preservation Planning must be in cooperation with the Vermont Historic Preservation Plan, the statewide preservation planning process.
+Through the survey and National Register process, a community can identify and evaluate its significant properties and establish goals and priorities for their continued use and protection.
 This information should be integrated into the community's land planning documents and conservation efforts.
-The VDHP can assist any applicant with a planning project.
-Preservation Planning projects are eligible for 60% CLG grant funding with a 40% local match (cash and/or in-kind).

--Information and Education projects inform the general public about the value of historic preservation.
+- Information and Education projects inform the general public about the value of historic preservation.
 Every CLG grant project must contain a public information and education component.
-But a CLG may apply for a grant to do ONLY a public information and education project.
-This is an excellent way to publicize the workings of the CLG commission.
+But a CLG may apply for a grant to do only a public information and education project.
 The CLG can sponsor programs, brochures or a newspaper series.
-For instance, special events in May for Preservation Month or in September for Vermont Archeology Month, can be eligible for funding.
+For instance, special events in May for Preservation Month or in September for Vermont Archaeology Month, can be eligible for funding.
 Training CLG commission members and staff of the municipality working with the commission are eligible for funding.
-Contact the VDHP for clarification on allowable costs.
-Information and Education projects are eligible for 60% CLG grant funding with a 40% local match (cash and/or in-kind).

 To be eligible to apply for a CLG grant for a pre-development project, the project must be for a property - or properties - listed in the National Register of Historic Places or determined eligible by the Vermont Advisory Council on Historic Preservation, and will be nominated before or as part of the pre-development project.
 The project work must provide information necessary to carry out a development project that will meet "The Secretary's Standards for the Treatment of Historic Properties."
-(The Standards follow the next section on "Development Projects").
 The level of information produced by the proposed pre-development project should be determined by the needs of the property.
 Nevertheless, the products produced by the pre-development grant project must clearly be consistent with the Standards.

 Priority II Projects: